 Humans have long dreamt of creating an ideal society, a Utopia.
 To do this, we must ask ourselves what kind of world we want to live in.
 And we must believe that we can change the world.

-Nothing happens unless first a dream.
+“Nothing happens unless first a dream.” – Carl Sandburg

 2. Every child has a loving home and family.

-- Adoption procedures will be made much easier, and families that are able and willing will take in children who have lost their natural parents.
+- Orphanages are a thing of the past.
+Adoption is much easier, and families that are able will take in children who have lost their natural parents.

-- Children have access to parents besides their own, in case their own parents fail them.
+- Children have access to substitute parents besides their own, in case their own parents fail them.
 Godparents, or parent groups, could play a larger role.